 (1) (2) (3) (4) (5) (6) (7) (8) (9)

 SI.
-No. Project ID Name of the Project Financial Year in which the project was commenced Project duration IOTAL AMOUNT Amount spent on the project in the reporting Financial Year (in ₹) Cumulative amount spent at the end of reporting Financial Year (in ₹) the project -
+No. Project ID Name of the Project Financial Year in which the project was commenced Project duration Total amount allocated for the project (in ₹) the project in the Cumulative amount spent at the end of reporting Financial Year (in ₹) the project -

-NII
+NIII

-- 10. In case of creation or acquisition of capital asset, furnish the details relating to the asset so created or acquired through CSR spent in the financial year : (asset-wise details).
-Date of creation or acquisition of the capital asset(s) : Not Applicable (a) · Not Applicable - Amount of CSR spent for creation or acquisition of capital asset (h)
+In case of creation or acquisition of capital asset, furnish the details relating to the asset so created or acquired through CSR spent in the financial year: (asset-wise details).

+Date of creation or acquisition of the capital asset(s)

+Amount of CSR spent for creation or acquisition of capital asset (b)

-Details of the entity or public authority or beneficiary under whose name i i tot i ippiloabio . , such capital asset is registered, their address etc. : Not Applicable (d) Provide details of the capital asset(s) created or acquired (including complete address and location of the capital asset) : Not Applicable 11.
-Spe cify the reason(s), if the Company has failed to spend two per cent of the average net profit as per section135(5) : Not Applicable
+Details of the entity or public authority or beneficiary under whose name (c) such capital asset is registered, their address etc.

+Provide details of the capital asset(s) created or acquired (including complete address and location of the capital asset)

+Specify the reason(s), if the Company has failed to spend two per cent of the average net profit as per section135(5)
-S. Saha

-Kolkata Managing Director April 25, 2022 Chairman- CSR Committee
+Managing Director Chairman- CSR Committee